domosute/rpi2-quantlib/README.md

 ------------
 Under docker-enabled environment, execute the following;
 ```
-docker run -d -it -p 8888:8888 -v $PWD/jupyter:/home/jupyter --name rpi2-jupyter domosute/rpi2-jupyter
+docker run -d -it -p 8888:8888 -v $PWD:/home/jupyter --name rpi2-jupyter domosute/rpi2-jupyter
 ```
-where "$PWD/jupyter" is outside working directory in case if persistent storage is preferred.
+where "$PWD" is outside working directory in case if persistent storage is preferred.

 By storing `jupyter_notebook_config.py` under working directory would enable password access instead of token. (default is set as 'jupyter')